Electron Issue 091

 All the best,

-Presiding Member's Update
+Presiding Member's update

 The New Year is well underway and it looks like the next few years may see an increase in activity in the construction industry.
 KiwiBuild is envisaging 100,000 houses in 10 years and delivering this will require increased capacity across the whole of the construction process, electrical work included.
 In times of increased electrical worker demand, an increase in the number of persons carrying prescribed electrical work under supervision often occurs.
 As such, it is timely to remind electrical workers that the Board has comprehensive supervision guidelines on its website.
 All those who are supervising and those that are being supervised should retain a copy and make sure they are following them on a day to day basis.
 The supervision guidelines are available on the EWRB website.
-There are seperate rules for Supervision of Trainees Holding a Limited Certificate.
+There are separate rules for Supervision of Trainees Holding a Limited Certificate.
+[PDF, 728 KB]

 The start of 2018 has also further changes in Board Membership with another members being farewelled and three new members welcomed.
 William Waterworth, who has served on the Board since 2012, finished his term of appointment at the February meeting.
 William brought an eye for detail to the Board and assisted with a comprehensive review of the Board’s policies and procedures.
 The Board wishes him well with his future endeavors.